SKaplanOfficial/NMD342/_posts/2019-01-23-the-beginning.md

 - Overused term
 - Most people use to vague of a definition
   - Definitions aren't the end of the story, either.
 No complex idea can be easily defined.

 ```
 Interaction: a cyclic process in which two actors alternately listen, think, and speak
 ```

 - In other words: input, process, and output
 - "You can't converse with a brick wall."
 - Technically the light in a refrigerator does represent interactivity, but only in a very limited sense.
 If you call something interactive it should be significantly more complex and worthy of thought.
   - If someone plays with something, is it interactive?
-Yes, but not to a great degree. -> __Degree of Interactivity__
+Yes, but not to a great degree. -> __Degrees of Interactivity__
   - What's the difference between "High" and "Low" interactivity?
     - Both parties *listening* well -> Understanding each other exactly
     - Both parties *thinking* well -> Equal level of thinking